 The latter certainly struck a chord with me.
 Most visitors will begin their visit in the HBC trading post like I did.
 It’s a fitting opener because it immediately answers the question of “why the canoe?”
 The genius of the canoe is that it is ideally adapted to Canadian conditions.
 It can smoothly navigate inland channels that bulky European vessels could never enter, and the traditional models were reparable with materials readily available from the bush.
 That versatility is what made the canoe indispensable to the fur trade, lumber trade, geological surveys, and in turn transformed it into national symbol.

 I definitely picked up some canoe lore to throw around with my paddling partner, but I also found the associated artifacts equally fascinating.
 A collection of paddles near the front door showcases a variety of designs.
 Other gear like fishing spears can be found around the museum and sheds light on the daily life of a canoeist.
-The plaques and displays throughout The Canadian Canoe Museum are peppered with impressive soundbites that drew me in.
+I’m not such a keen historian I’m inclined to read every plaque I pass, but the way the Canadian Canoe Museum’s are peppered with impressive soundbites drew me in.
 I learned, for instance, that voyageurs of the 18th century needed 5000 calories a day to fuel their fur trading expeditions.
 Somehow that fact made the reality of how arduous and physical their trips were seem less abstract.
 In Karen’s words, “It’s important to us that visitors, whether from this community or further away, see themselves in the stories in our exhibits, and that they come away with a sense of connection to this land and to each other.”

 That’s what makes Peterborough the natural home for The Canadian Canoe Museum.
 When I asked Karen how they’d managed to strike a balance between national and local perspectives, she referred me to curator Jeremy Ward.
 “The canoes and watercraft made in this town were shipped all over the world,” he said, “but a lot of them were and are in this community as well, and we have been fortunate to receive many canoes in our collection from the local community.
 There’s a responsibility to the local community that takes many forms — whether it’s the dinners we held for retired canoe factory workers, or more broadly by ensuring that we are a keeping place for all the stories, images and family histories connected to this part of the history of this area.”